ihmcrobotics/ihmc-pub-sub-group/Readme.md

 Compiled binaries have already been included in the source code repository.
 Therefore, this section is mainly for maintainers.

-FastRTPS is included as a Git submodule.
-Update the submodules to make sure FastRTPS is included:
+Fast-DDS and foonathan_memory_vendor are included as Git submodules.
+Update the submodules to make sure they are included:

 ```
 git submodule update --init --recursive